 You can then choose the server plan, add new storage devices, and name the server.
-The only restrictions are that the system storage on the new server must be the same size as the original server and it’s deployed to the same location.
+The only restrictions are that the system storage on the new server must be the same size as the original server and that is deployed to the same location.

 Any SSH keys you had configured on the source server will be usable on the clone as well.

 When you are done with the selections, click the Deploy button to get going.